Chicken Fajitas

 This post may contain affiliate links.
 Read my full disclosure policy.

-Smoky grilled chicken, sizzling peppers and onions, and all the classic accompaniments – Whip up chicken fajitas at home that rival those from your favorite Tex-Mex restaurant!
+Smoky grilled chicken, sizzling peppers and onions, and all the classic accompaniments—whip up chicken fajitas at home that rival those from your favorite Tex-Mex restaurant!

-Chicken: You can use boneless skinless chicken breasts or chicken tenderloins for this recipe.
+- Chicken: You can use boneless skinless chicken breasts or chicken tenderloins for this recipe.
 If using breasts, they need to be pounded to an even thickness before marinating.
 Tenderloins do not require pounding, making them a a great time-saver.

-Spices: I use chili powder, cumin, oregano, smoked paprika, and lime zest to flavor my chicken.
-Don’t be tempted to buy a fajita seasoning packet from the supermarket; they contain additives and aren’t nearly as tasty as what you can pull together quickly at home.
-If you’d like to add a little heat to your spice mixture, include a generous pinch of cayenne pepper.
+- Cumin, oregano, ancho chile powder, smoked paprika: This blend of spices adds warmth, earthiness, and a smoky flavor to the fajitas.
+Skip the fajita seasoning packet from the supermarket—it contains additives and isn’t nearly as tasty as what you can pull together quickly at home.
+If you’d like to add a little heat, include a generous pinch of cayenne pepper.

 Step-by-Step Instructions

-To begin, pound the chicken breasts to an even 1/2-inch thickness.
-This both tenderizes the chicken and ensures that it cooks evenly.
-(Note: If using chicken tenderloins, you can skip this step.)
+First, pound the chicken breasts to an even 1/2-inch thickness.
+This helps tenderize the chicken and makes sure it cooks evenly.
+(If you’re using chicken tenderloins, you can skip this step.)

 Next, make the marinade by combining the oil, garlic, lime zest, ancho chili powder, smoked paprika, cumin, oregano, and salt right in a Ziplock bag (no dirty bowls!).
 Note that I don’t use lime juice in the marinade.
 I find that acidic ingredients alter the texture of boneless skinless chicken breasts, making them tough and leathery.
 The zest of the lime imparts lime flavor without changing the texture of the meat.